If you want to close deals, you need sales decks.

 Here’s how we get them wrong:

-That’s why we built this guide — to help you build a more compelling sales deck in three key steps:
+That’s why we built this guide — to help you build and present a more compelling sales deck in three key steps.

 “When you’re building your next sales deck, keep one thing in mind: Prospects don’t care about your product.” – Courtney Chuang, DocSend

-C-level executive, tell a high-level strategic story like the now-famous Zuora deck and use Andy Raskin’s framework as your guide.
+C-level executive: Tell a high-level strategic story like the now-famous Zuora deck.
+Use Andy Raskin’s framework as your guide.

 You can flex this depending on the size of your prospect, as well:

-1A.
-The CXO Deck.
-Your goal here is to get high-level buy-in so that an executive believes not only in your product, but also in your vision.
+Your goal here is to get high-level buy-in so that an executive believes not only in your product but also in your vision.
 Once they share this belief, they can offer tops-down pressure to accelerate your deal.

 - What has fundamentally changed in your business in the past year?

 - If your business fails, what will be the cause?